BabylonJS/SmartFilters/packages/sfe/readme.md

 ## Smart Filters Editor Control

-The package contains the visual editor control used in the browser extension, the demo app, and the Smart Filters Editor application.
+The package contains the visual editor for Smart Filters deployed to https://sfe.babylonjs.com - it is currently in preview form, and will undergo significant, possibly breaking, changes before leaving preview.